2013 Washington Redskins season: Week 15: at Atlanta Falcons

 Leading up to the game, the Redskins were criticized by many after Mike Shanahan decided to bench Robert Griffin III for Kirk Cousins for their game against the Falcons.
 Shanahan said that he decided to bench Griffin because he did not want him to be hurt again in a lost season.
-Trailing 27-20 in the 4th quarter late, Cousins led them down the field to score a touchdown, but the Redskins decided to go for 2 for the win instead of the tie.
-The 2-point attempt failed and the Falcons won 27-26.
+Trailing 27–20 in the 4th quarter late, Cousins led them down the field to score a touchdown, but the Redskins decided to go for 2 for the win instead of the tie.
+The 2-point attempt failed and the Falcons won 27–26.
 Griffin was benched for the rest of the season.

 Week 16: vs. Dallas Cowboys

 Trying to play spoiler, the Redskins hosted the Dallas Cowboys and attempted to spoil their playoff chances.
-Leading 23-17 late, the Redskins looked poised to pull out the upset, but the Cowboys would score with just under a minute left and won 24-23.
+Leading 23–17 late, the Redskins looked poised to pull out the upset, but the Cowboys would score with just under a minute left and won 24–23.

 Week 17: at New York Giants

-With the loss, the Redskins finished in last place in NFC.
+With the loss, the Redskins finished in last place in the NFC and were swept by the Giants for the first time since 2010.
 They would also be the only team this season to be swept by all of its division rivals.